ninjat6/csc0056/Homework1.md

 The submission deadline of this homework assignment is October 5th 9AM, according to the clock on Moodle.

-You are encouraged to post your questions on Moodle, and you are highly encouraged to help answer others' questions!
-We are CSC0056 community.
+For this homework assignment, you are encouraged to post your questions on Moodle, and you are highly encouraged to help answer others' questions!
+Let's help each other in setting up the environment.

 Take heart, and enjoy : )